 Do you have a favorite spot in the house?
 What makes it so special?

-"It is very difficult to pick my favorite spot, but I would have to say our master bedroom takes the cake.
+"It is very difficult to pick my favorite spot, but I would have to say our bedroom takes the cake.
 It actually started out as our least favorite room.
 It was an addition made in the 80’s with horrible stained carpet, green walls, red brick and a long shelf that I didn’t know what to do with.
 We painted, replaced the carpet with wood floors and the shelf found it’s life purpose with plants.
 We are total bed people and the whole family is in there together a good portion of the day."

 How do you go approach decorating kid-friendly spaces?